Dylan-Kline/Mystical-Adventure/README.md

 ## Overview!

-Mystical Adventure is a text-based adventure game with graphical elements created by an AI called Midjourney, that immerse players in a Qi cultivator's life.
-Navigate through enchanting landscapes, face formidable adversaries, and make choices that will shape your destiny.
+Mystical Adventure is a text-based adventure game I made with the pygame framework as a way to solidify my foundation as I complete my Python to AI journey.
+The game includes graphical elements created by an AI called Midjourney, that immerse players in a Qi cultivator's life.
+In this game you will navigate through enchanting landscapes, face formidable adversaries, and make choices that will shape your destiny.

 ## Getting Started